peter88213/novelibre/CONTRIBUTING.md

 ### Create a message catalog

-A "message catalog" is a dictionary for noveltree's messages and menu entries.
+A "message catalog" is a dictionary for novelibre's messages and menu entries.

-For creating a message catalog, you download a template with all English messages from [here](https://github.com/peter88213/noveltree/blob/main/i18n/messages.pot).
+For creating a message catalog, you download a template with all English messages from [here](https://github.com/peter88213/novelibre/blob/main/i18n/messages.pot).

 Rename `messages.pot` to `<your language code>.po`, then give some specific information in the header data by modifying the following lines: